Home » Art » Art techniques » How To Make Marbled Paint Christmas Ornaments

 A paper towel for the inside bottom of the container

-Glass ornaments are too slippery for regular acrylic paint to adhere to so there needs to be just a little prep of the ornament.
+Round plain ornaments are too slippery for regular acrylic paint to adhere to so there needs to be just a little prep of the ornament.
 24 hours before you marble your ornaments, paint your ornaments with Daniel Smith watercolor ground and let dry.
-This is a medium that turns other surfaces into a watercolor paint ready surface.
+This is a medium that turns other surfaces into a watercolor paint-ready surface.
 This also allows the marbling paint to stick to the shiny surface of the glass ornament.
 We are using clear glass ornaments from the local craft store, but you can also use dollar store ornaments or white ceramic ornaments.

-When you are ready to marble your ornaments, prep your water for marbling with the marbling medium following the directions.
-You will want to pick a container to mix your medium and water in that allows your ornaments to be completely submerged when you dip them.
+When you are ready to marble your ornaments, prep your warm to room temperature water according to the instructions for marbling with the marbling medium.
+Once it’s ready it should have a slightly thick consistency so the marbling paint floats on top of the surface.
+You will want to pick a container to mix your medium and water in that allows your ornaments to be completely submerged when you dip them, containers like paper cups may be too small.
 Before you add you paint, submerge a folded paper towel or wash cloth in the bottom to cushion it in case an ornament is dropped.
-If an ornament is dropped and breaks, don’t reach your hand in the water to retrieve it.
+We recommend using plastic ornaments for this project, but If an ornament is dropped and breaks, don’t reach your hand in the water to retrieve it.
 Instead scoop out any broken pieces with a tool or craft strainer, discard the water safely and start over.

 You can use as many colors as you like, but if your starting out and aren’t sure, start with 2-3 paint colors.

-Drip your marbling paint onto the surface of the water from about an inch away.
+For a large amount of color, drip a good amount of paint onto the surface of the water from about an inch away.
+Add smaller accent colors by pouring a small amount.
 You can drip your paint in a random pattern, or create circled by dripping different colors on the inside of each other.
 It may be hard to see some of the colors as they float on the surface, but they are there.
+I have to say it’s a little bit of relaxing bliss for me to watch the colors swirl together.
 Once you have your colors added and have covered the entire surface, use a toothpick to pop any air bubbles on the surface on the top of the water, use a stirring stick or toothpick to swirl the paint around the container.
+How the paint is swirled and drop will determine the pattern of the marbling.
+It’s fun to experiment and see the different patterns and colors mix together.

-Add an ornament hook to the top of the loop and hold your ornaments firmly by the hook, and dip into the water just until the round top of the ornament is submerged, being careful to not submerse it so much that water goes in the ornament.
-Remove immediately and hang to dry.
+Add an ornament hook to the top of the cap loop and hold your ornaments firmly, and dip the ornament into the water just until the round top of the ornament is submerged, being careful to not submerse it so much that water goes in the ornament.
+Remove immediately and hang to dry on a drying rack with wax paper or parchment paper underneath to catch the drips.

 Fully dip the ornament into the marbled water

-Removing the old paint is as easy as dragging a piece of paper across the surface to grab the extra paint.
-Once the extra paint is removed, just add new paint with new colors (You can also use this technique on faux Easter eggs in the spring too.!)
-Lay the paper flat and let dry.
-The paper can be upcycled to create cards, scrapbook or made into other crafts.
+When you’re ready to change paint colors, you don’t have to dump the entire tub out, you jsut need to clean the paint off the the surface of the water marbling medium.
+Removing the old paint off the top of the water is as easy as dragging a piece of paper across the surface to grab the extra paint.
+Once the extra paint is removed, just add new paint with new colors (You can also use this technique on faux Easter eggs in the spring too!)
+Lay the paper flat and let dry or discard.
+The marbled paper can be upcycled to create cards, scrapbook or made into other crafts.
 As the ornament dries and the excess water drips off the paint may lighten a bit.

 Water marbled ornament in yellow and blue